ithinkihaveacat/node-fishback/README.md

       HTTP/1.1 504 Gateway Time-out
       Connection: close

 The client only wanted a response if it was already in the cache, which in this case it wasn't.

-    $ http_proxy=http://127.0.0.1:8080/ wget -S -q -O - http://www.bbc.co.uk/favicon.ico > /dev/null
+However, in this case, even though the 504 response is issued immediately, the full request is also made, in the background, so that subsequent requests will get the benefit of the cache:

     $ http_proxy=http://127.0.0.1:8080/ wget -S -q -O - --header="cache-control: only-if-cached" http://www.bbc.co.uk/favicon.ico > /dev/null

-If we fetch in the normal way, and then re-issue the only-if-cached request, we get a cached response.

-# Author
+## Author

 Michael Stillwell <mjs@beebo.org>